 - System operations staff must be trained in order to prevent operations likely to damage the system’s integrity.

 - Surge protection equipment must be maintained periodically.

 - It is highly possible to increase the reliability and life expectancy of systems by taking preventive measures for reducing the risk of failure due to pressure surge events,

-- Pipe/Pipeline system should be properly supported with the hold downs, guides and line stop and the supports along with supporting structures must be designed considering dynamic forces during a Surge event.
+- The pipe/Pipeline system should be properly supported with the hold downs, guides, and line stops and the supports along with supporting structures must be designed considering dynamic forces during a Surge event.